-Morning time in an empty stomach before bath is ideal time of padabhyanga for routine practice in healthy persons.
-This is also true if padabhyanga is performed as a part of sharirabhyanga.
-Contrary to this if clients suffering from dermatological manifestation of feet, padabhyanga is preferred after the bath, after cleaning the lesion.
-Also in such clients suffering from skin diseases related to feet or if tenderness is present application of oil is not followed by any form of massage.
+Morning time in an empty stomach before the bath is the ideal time of pada abhyanga for routine practice in healthy persons.
+This is also true if pada abhyanga is performed as a part of sharirabhyanga.
+Contrary to this if clients suffering from the dermatological manifestation of feet, pada abhyanga is preferred after the bath, after cleaning the lesion.
+Also in such clients suffering from skin diseases related to feet or if tenderness is the present application of oil is not followed by any form of massage.

-Application of the oil, followed by massage by different maneuvers is the procedure of padabhyanga and is carried out in the following steps.
-In the beginning of the procedure the therapist chant the svastivachana mantra or prayer.
+Application of the oil, followed by massage by different maneuvers is the procedure of pada abhyanga and is carried out in the following steps.
+At the beginning of the procedure the therapist chants the svastivachana mantra or prayer.

 POSITION OF THE CLIENT

-Client is asked to lie down on the abhyanga table.
-Abhyanga is carried out in supine, lateral and prone position of the client.
+The client is asked to lie down on the abhyanga table.
+Abhyanga is carried out in the supine, lateral and prone position of the client.

-Details of the manipulation is done in the form of massage are given below.
+Details of the manipulation are done in the form of massage are given below.